 Fall events in Nebraska and traditional activities

-– Spend the afternoon at an Oktoberfest celebration in Omaha.
+- Spend the afternoon at an Oktoberfest celebration in Omaha.
 Popular ones are at Crescent Moon and the German-American Society.
+Microbreweries in Omaha are also starting to plan events now.

 - Go to a “for real” haunted place.
 One of the closest to Omaha that I know of is that is reportedly haunted is the Squirrel Cage Jail in Council Bluffs.
 I toured the jail and visited several other supposedly haunted places around Omaha to write this list of Omaha haunts and urban legends.